philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 This is a beautiful example of how you can write about the findings of small scale research in a way that accentuates the value *and* acknowledges whatever limitations are present.
 You can do *both*, and it does not reduce the value or importance of the work.

-This nuanced and honest approach to presenting findings will be unappealing to those who are unmotivated to gain a nuanced and honest understanding of the answers you are pursuing.
+This nuanced and honest approach to presenting findings will be unappealing to those in the audience who are unmotivated to gain a nuanced and honest understanding of the answers you are pursuing.
 Those who are seeking a simple headline won't be satisfied.
 That may end up being a lot of people!
-But this niche appeal is baked into the whole idea of small-scale research, and so it shouldn't come as a surprise that our approach to presenting findings is consistent with the whole project's honest and nuanced approach to seeking answers.
+But niche appeal is baked into the whole idea of small-scale research, and so it shouldn't come as a surprise that our approach to presenting findings is consistent with the whole project's honest and nuanced approach to seeking answers.
 Those who are seeking the value that context and nuance can add to their decision-making will find your writeup, or the versions of it that you weave into conversation with them, uniquely valuable.

 </div></div>